Colgate are one of the big brands within the dentistry and oral healthcare market and a name you have likely heard of.

 Yes, it removes bacteria, yes it leaves your mouth feeling fresh, but it is not designed to be used everyday.

-A chemical compound that is used in bleaching and disinfectants.
-Do not be put off, it is perfectly safe as an oral antiseptic cleanser or mouthwash.
+This is a chemical compound that is used in bleaching and disinfectants.
+Do not be put off, it is perfectly safe as an oral antiseptic cleanser or mouthwash as it is in a much smaller dose.

 However it should not be over-used and it is advised to cease using this mouthwash after 7 days irrespective of whether there has been an improvement in the oral health or not.